-A year ago when the phone rang and the caller asked if we painted something the answer was always, of course.
+A year ago when the phone rang and the caller asked if we painted a certain thing the answer was always, “of course.”

 Over the years we have painted everything from a church to the inside of an elevator shaft to wicker lawn furniture and everything in between.